AIEngineeringBook/Architecture-and-DevOps-for-AI-Systems/README.md

 # Companion Website for the Book "AI Engineering: Architecture and DevOps for AI Systems"

-Through this repository, we provide a [website](https://aiengineeringx.github.io/Architecture-and-DevOps-for-AI-Systems/Companion-to-Book/) and the teaching materials accompanying the book:
+Through this repository, we provide a [website](https://aiengineeringx.github.io/Architecture-and-DevOps-for-AI-Systems/Companion-to-Book/) and other materials accompanying the book:

 * Len Bass, Qinghua Lu, Ingo Weber, and Liming Zhu.
-AAI Engineering: Architecture and DevOps for AI Systems.
+AI Engineering: Architecture and DevOps for AI Systems.

 ## Website

-The website is hosted as a GitHub page, and available [here](https://aiengineeringx.github.io/Architecture-and-DevOps-for-AI-Systems/Companion-to-Book/).
+The website is hosted as a GitHub page, and available [here](https://aiengineeringbook.github.io/Architecture-and-DevOps-for-AI-Systems/Companion-to-Book/).

 ## Materials